 5.5.1.
-Step 1: Determine the total baseline process heat generation and biomass availability, generation and capacity constraints, efficiencies and power emission factors in the baseline
+Step 1: Determine the total baseline process heat generation (HCBL,y) and biomass availability, electricity generation and capacity constraints, and efficiencies and power emission factors in the baseline

 5.5.1.1.
-Step 1.1: Determine total baseline process heat generation
+Step 1.1: Determine the total baseline process heat generation

-- 47. The amount of process heat that would be generated in the baseline in year y (HC{BL,y}) is determined as the difference of the enthalpy of the process heat (steam or hot water) supplied to process heat loads in the CDM project activity minus the enthalpy of the feed-water, the boiler blow-down and any condensate return to the heat generators.
+- 47. The amount of process heat that would be generated in the baseline in year y (HCBL,y) is determined as the difference of the enthalpy of the process heat (steam or hot water) supplied to process heat loads in the CDM project activity minus the enthalpy of the feedwater, the boiler blow-down and any condensate return to the heat generators.
 The respective enthalpies should be determined based on the mass (or volume) flows, the temperatures and, in case of superheated steam, the pressure.
-Steam tables or appropriate thermodynamic equations may be used to calculate the enthalpy as a function of temperature and pressure.^{10,11} The process heat should be calculated net of any parasitic heat used for drying of biomass. - 48.
-This methodology assumes for the sake of simplicity that the proposed CDM project activity consumes steam from the same quality as in baseline process transported through one steam header.
-Project activities in which the baseline includes multiple steam headers with different enthalpies may apply this procedure as if their process included only one steam header as this leads to a conservative outcome of the baseline emission estimation.12 - 49.
+Steam tables or appropriate thermodynamic equations may be used to calculate the enthalpy as a function of temperature and pressure based on continuously monitored data of process heat generated in the project scenario.
+The process heat should be calculated net of any parasitic heat used for drying of biomass. - 48.
+This methodology assumes for the sake of simplicity that the steam consumed in the baseline scenario would be the same quality as the steam used in the proposed CDM project activity consumes steam from the same quality as in baseline process and transported through one steam header in both scenarios.
+Project activities in which the baseline includes multiple steam headers with different enthalpies may apply this procedure as if their process included only one steam header as this leads to a conservative outcome of the baseline emission estimation. - 49.
 However, there may be cases where the baseline situations involve steam headers with different steam enthalpies and applying the algorithm as if there is one steam header may be difficult or may result in a very different baseline emission situation.
 For example, a baseline scenario could consist of biomass boilers generating low enthalpy steam for direct use as process heat while fossil fuel boilers would generate steam with a higher enthalpy for use in a backpressure turbine.
-In such cases the project participant may consider the existence of multiple steam headers as a technical constraint in the application of the algorithm (as specified in Steps 3 and 4). - 5.5.2.
-Step 2: Determine the minimum baseline electricity generation in the grid, generation and capacity constraints, efficiencies and emission factors
+In such cases the project participant may consider the existence of multiple steam headers as a technical constraint in the application of the algorithm (as specified in Steps 3 and 4).

-5.5.2.1.
-Step 2.1 : Determine the minimum baseline electricity generation in the grid
+5.5.1.2.
+Step 1.32: Determine the baseline capacity of electricity generation (CAPEG,total,y)